Ford Taurus (fifth generation)

-The fifth generation of the Ford Taurus is an automobile that was manufactured and marketed by Ford Motor Company for the 2008 and 2009 model years.
-Marking the return of the nameplate after a hiatus of less than a year, the revived Taurus is a midcycle revision of the Ford Five Hundred full-sized sedan.
-After its retail withdrawal following the 2007 model year, the Crown Victoria was replaced by this generation of the Taurus, making it the flagship Ford sedan for the first time.
+The fifth generation of the Ford Taurus is a sedan that was marketed by Ford for the 2008 and 2009 model years.
+Marking the return of the model line after a hiatus of less than a year, the fifth-generation Taurus is a mid-cycle revision of the Ford Five Hundred, making the Taurus a full-size car for the first time.
+The model line also became the flagship Ford sedan, as Ford withdrew the Crown Victoria from retail sale.
+The model line was also sold as the Ford Taurus X three-row wagon (a revision of the Ford Freestyle).
+The fifth-generation Taurus was marketed in North America, South Korea, Mexico, and the Middle East.
+Outside the United States, Canada, and South Korea, it retained the previous Ford Five Hundred branding.